 CT heat cable is available on spools or pre-spaced on an adhesive-backed fiberglass mesh.
 This makes installing the cable as easy as rolling out a sleeping bag.
 Because ComfortTile cable is so thin (3/16-inch), there is very little floor build up.
-For heating tile floors, thinset is applied directly over the cable and the tile is then installed on top.
+For heating tile floors, the heat cable is laid out and secured to the subfloor and then thinset is applied directly over the cable.
+The tile is then installed on top.

 ComfortTile radiant heating has proven to be extremely effective for heating tile, laminate and marble flooring.
-This is one of the most popular radiant heating systems that is also used for other applications as well.
+This is one of the most popular radiant heating systems that is also used with great effectiveness for other applications as well.

 - Heat Cable for Concrete

 In-Slab heat cable is a rugged radiant floor heating cable designed for installation in new concrete slab applications.
 Capable of heating any type of floor, In-Slab is most often used to heat tile, hardwood, and even carpeted floors.

 During installation, the heat cable is laid out and secured over the area to be heated and embedded about 2-inches below the slab's surface.
 When power is sent to the thermal heating cable, it warms quickly, and the concrete slab efficiently stores and distributes the heat evenly throughout the area to provide a nice, warmth spreads evenly across the entire floor.